 CHAMPAGNY - Après Ski, Nightlife & Shopping

-For hardcore party people there is a 'cheesy' French discothèque called 'Le Galaxy', that is open from midnight till 5am, perfect when you just don't want the night to end!
-Our flexible staff can adjust the time of breakfast accordingly!
+For a bit of late night dancing there is a French discothèque called 'Le Galaxy', that is open from midnight till 5am, perfect when you just don't want the night to end!

 Les Rochers is the most popular restaurant in the village and our recommendation for catered groups on the night you fend for yourselves.
 It is a very well established restaurant run by Olivier and his wife who offer a selection of traditional Savoyard dishes as well as a varied à la carte menu.
 The restaurant is very child friendly and they cater for large or small groups.

 In the village square, there are a variety of Cafes, Pizzerias and Crêperies where you can enjoy the sunshine on the centre terrace by the mountain stream, especially warm later in the season.
 There is also a very nice gift shop selling crafts, novelties and local souvenirs.
-Just opposite the centre square is 'La Poya', another restaurant serving traditional French cuisine and The 'Alpina', near the Gondola is an excellent high class restaurant that is more expensive than 'Les Rochers' but it could be perfect if you are celebrating a particularly special occasion.
+Just opposite the centre square is ‘Le Petit Bouquetin’ another restaurant serving traditional French cuisine and ‘L 'Alpina', near the Gondola serves local food but is a little more expensive than 'Les Rochers'.

 There are usually several concerts during the season, often reggae bands, at the 'Salle des Fetes' which is a short walk from the chalet.
 There is also a mini cinema which has English screenings throughout the season.